mojay2/MedTrackApp/README.md

 ### Add edit medicine screen
 - [ ] When updating, forms are not filled
 - [x] Make snackbars/toast on success and on invalid details
-- [ ] No logic for setting active/inactive

 ### Add edit program screen
 - [ ] no multiple times (nung sinubukan ko gawin, pare pareho lagi yung time for all the fields, will try